How and Where to Exchange Money in Costa Rica: Your Ultimate Guide

 Exchanging Other Currencies in Costa Rica

 Exchanging other currencies in Costa Rica can be complicated since the exchange rate and fees can be high.
-Suppose you’re in San José and have other currencies like British pound sterling, Swiss francs, Guatemalan quetzales, Mexican pesos, or Nicaraguan córdobas.
+Suppose you’re in San José and have other currencies like British pound sterling, Swiss francs, Guatemalan quetzal, Mexican pesos, or Nicaraguan córdobas.
 In that case, you can exchange them for colones at the Banco de Costa Rica’s central office in downtown San José, also known as “Banco Negro.”

-The exchange office at Banco Negro has its own street entrance on the east side of the building and is open from Monday to Friday, 9 am to 5 pm.
+The exchange office at Banco Negro has its street entrance on the east side of the building and is open from Monday to Friday, 9 am to 5 pm.
 However, checking the exchange rate and fees before exchanging your money is still advisable.

 Exchanging money in Costa Rica can be hassle-free if you know where to go and what to do.
 Remember to check the current exchange rate, use local bank ATMs to get the best rate, and always have some Costa Rican colones on hand.
 Following these tips will save money on fees and get the best exchange rate possible.